 - Collaborative case notes: This means writing process notes with the help of the client and constructing the meaning of the session with the client.

 - Externalizing problems: This is done chiefly by naming the problem(s) and helping the client understand that problems are artifacts born of the social contract yet functionally distinct from themselves i.e. people are not defined by their problems, they define their problems.

 - Landscape of action questions: These identify times when the client was able to successfully deal with their problems and they help the client focus on strengths and begin the solution-generating process.

 - Reflecting team: Team members observe the therapy interview and then discuss their observations and thoughts in front of the therapist and client and the therapist and family then discuss the team’s conversation (as it is a process of full transparency).

 - Therapeutic certificates: This is when a therapist or facilitator has the client create certificates to announce the solution of their problem(s).

 - Therapeutic letters: Writing clients letters based on the sessions serves as a reminder of the emerging subjugated story.

 - Objectification: “Objectification” is when an individual is conflated with their illness or, rather, when people are diagnosed and categorized by their psychiatric labels instead of being recognized for their full humanity.
-Understanding this helps the client disengage from the medical model or pathologizing of mental health consumers and advocate for themselves.
+Understanding this helps the client disengage from the medical model or pathologizing of mental health consumers/survivors and advocate for themselves.